arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/How-to-delete-a-device-from-Arduino-IoT-cloud.md

 ---
-title: "How to delete a device from Arduino IoT cloud"
+title: "How to delete a device from Arduino Cloud"
 id: 360018324700
 ---